 To avoid rupturing or overflowing, check the downspouts and wrap them in heating cables or foam wraps.
 It doesn’t let ice accumulate in the pipes, which would’ve otherwise burst, leading to leaks and cracks in the foundation.

-Remember, your downspouts are essential for adequate drainage, so consider replacing them if they’re rusted or are beyond repair.
+Remember, your downspouts should be in good condition and are essential for adequate drainage.
+So consider replacing them if they’re rusted or are beyond repair.

 Inspecting and repairing your gutter and downspouts timely will save costly repairs in the future.

-Heavy rain and wind wreak havoc on the roof, and though leaking roofs might merely be a mild irritant during summers, they can be disastrous during the winter months.
-So before winter strikes, inspect your roof for any leakage and cracks.
+Heavy rain and wind wreak havoc on the roof.
+And though leaking roofs might merely be a mild irritant during summers, they can be disastrous during the winter months.
+So before winter strikes or a heavy rain beat you to it, inspect your roof for any leakage and cracks.
 A leaking roof damages the house’s ceiling and poses a fire hazard since water drops might fall on the electrical wires.